open-simulation-platform/open-simulation-platform.github.io/cosim-demo-app/Gunnerus-DP.md

 | *Thruster Dynamics* | Thruster dynamics
 | *Vessel Model* | 6-dof vessel model |

-Note that all these fmus contains binaries for `win64` only.
+Note that all these fmus contain binaries for `win64` only.

 ## FMU Descriptions